- About us

 - About Australia

 - Travel advice

 - Register with us

-The Consulate will be closed on Friday 18 April 2014 and Monday 21 April 2014 in observance of the Easter holidays.
-The office will resume for normal business on Tuesday 22 April 2014.
+The Consulate will be closed on Monday 1 September 2014 in observance of Labor Day.
+The office will resume for normal business on Tuesday 2 September 2014.

 Welcome to the website of the Australian Consulate-General in Los Angeles.
 This site will provide you with quick, helpful and accurate information; and relevant links to all Australian issues for Australians living and working overseas, as well as servicing US business and investment.